constzz/Animated-Voice-Blob/README.md

 Animated Voice Blob made like in Telegram mobile app.

 # About this project
+The project folders for each of the custom components used:
+- Voice Blob
+- Color Picker
+- Slider

-Screen with sample usage of Telegram-like voice blobs in different styles and with a colour picker.
+And the main and the only app's screen ```ViewController``` has sample usage of Telegram-like voice blobs in different styles and with a color picker.

 ### BlobNode class
 BlobNode is a building block of VoiceBlobView.
-It can be of different sizes and have different opacities of the primary colour.
+It can be of different sizes and have different opacities of the primary color.

 Each BlobNode will have the following fields to be initialized with: